Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

   ```
   bash run_compareExomeSeq_vs_ScRNAseq.sh [matrix for read counts] [base name for output file]
   ```
-  * __[matrix for read counts]__: tab-delimited file of the number of mapped reads to each gene in the DNA sequencing and in scRNA-seq
+  * __[matrix for read counts]__: tab-delimited file of the number of mapped reads to each gene in the DNA sequencing and in scRNA-seq.
+Genes on each chromosome should be ordered by their chromosomal position.

       ```
       [gene] [chromosome] [start] [#read in DNA-seq(normal)] [#read in DNA-seq(tumor)] [#read in scRNA-seq(normal)] [#read in scRNA-seq(tumor)]